Vienna takes centre stage for UEFA Congress and Executive Committee meeting | Inside UEFA

 On Tuesday, the UEFA Executive Committee convenes for its newest assembly.
 This is adopted on Wednesday by the forty sixth Ordinary UEFA Congress, the annual assembly of Europe’s soccer parliament.

-Tuesday 10 May: Executive Committee – UEFA EURO 2024 ultimate match match schedule and appointment of hosts
+Tuesday 10 May: Executive Committee – UEFA EURO 2024 remaining event match schedule and appointment of hosts

-UEFA President Aleksander Čeferin hosts the Executive Committee’s assembly, with the UEFA EURO 2024 ultimate match match schedule among the many agenda gadgets:
+UEFA President Aleksander Čeferin hosts the Executive Committee’s assembly, with the UEFA EURO 2024 remaining event match schedule among the many agenda gadgets:

 • Appointment of hosts